Chart Color Schemes

 Bermagui features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 63.7% of all households, including 16.0% couples with children, 39.1% couples without children, and 7.3% single parent families.
-Non-family households make up the remaining 36.3%, with lone person households at 34.0% and group households comprising 2.1%.
-The median household size is 2.1 people, which is smaller than the Rest of NSW average of 2.2.
+Family households comprise 63.7% of all households, including 16.0% couples with children, 39.1% couples without children, and 7.3% single parent families.
+Non-family households account for the remaining 36.3%, with lone person households at 34.0% and group households comprising 2.1%.
+The median household size is 2.1 people, smaller than the Rest of NSW average of 2.4 people.

 Frequently Asked Questions - Households